Arthur James Herbert (diplomat)

 Sir Arthur James Herbert, GCVO (22 August 1855 – 31 August 1921) was a British diplomat who served as the first British envoy to Norway.

 Early life

 He was the second son of Hon.
 Augusta Charlotte Elizabeth (née Hall) Herbert and John Arthur Edward Herbert, the High Sheriff of Monmouthshire.
 Among his siblings were Ivor Herbert, 1st Baron Treowen, Florence Herbert (wife of Joseph Monteith), and Lt.-Col. Edward Bleiddian Herbert of the 17th Lancers (who married Hon.
 Mary Dalberg-Acton, daughter of John Dalberg-Acton, 1st Baron Acton).

 His paternal grandparents were John Jones of Llanarth Court and the former Lady Harriet Plunkett (a daughter of Arthur Plunkett, 8th Earl of Fingall).
-His mother was the only child of Benjamin Hall, 1st Baron Llanover and the former Augusta Waddington (sister of Frances Bunsen, wife of the Prussian diplomat Baron Bunsen).
+His mother was the only surviving child of Benjamin Hall, 1st Baron Llanover and the former Augusta Waddington (sister of Frances Bunsen, wife of the Prussian diplomat Baron Bunsen).

 Herbert was educated at Christ Church, Oxford, and joined the Diplomatic Service in 1879.